-Don’t panic just yet.
-This accident happens all the time.
-So, what should you do if your refrigerator door is has been left open?
+So, what should you do if your refrigerator door has been left open?

 When you’re dealing with a refrigerator door left open, the cool breeze inside it will mix automatically with the air that gets into your appliance.
 Naturally, the outside air is warmer than the air in the fridge, and when the two mix, it results in condensation—moisture.

-The fridge will automatically lower its temperature if hot air comes in, and will save power when the right temperature is reached.
+The fridge will automatically lower its temperature if hot air comes in and save power when the correct temperature is reached.
 However, when the door is left open and warm air is constantly going inside it, it will continue to work because its sensors determine that it is too warm inside the fridge.

 This will lead your fridge to continue creating moisture until you close the door.
 When you check the contents of your fridge, you will notice that your food has turned wet or soggy.

 Your freezer or refrigerator removes the moisture that is present in the air inside it.
 If there is too much condensation and your fridge can’t remove it, the moisture will build up in the interior of your appliance.

 ITEMS IN THE FRIDGE WILL START TO BE WARM

 When you leave the refrigerator door open, it will not maintain its ideal internal temperature.
 Of course, the most likely outcome is that your food and drinks get warm.
 This won’t be an issue with items like bottled water, but it can be a problem for milk, meat, or cheese since those items tend to spoil.

 IT WILL TAKE LONGER FOR THE REFRIGERATOR TO COOL

 After noticing that your refrigerator door has been left open and you finally close it, don’t expect it to cool back down immediately.
 The fridge will take a while to return to its normal temperature as the refrigerator coils may be frozen and need to go through a defrosting process before getting to the ideal temperature again.